 Upwork was founded by Beerud Sheth, Sanjay Noronha, Srini Anumolu, and Odysseas Tsatalos in the year 2015.
 Its headquarters is situated in California, United States.

-The company has flourished as an American platform where freelancers can find a job relevant to their skills and preferences.
+The company has flourished as an American platform where freelancers can find jobs relevant to their skills and preferences.
 As of now, it has more than 5 million clients with more than 8 million work-from-home and on-desk jobs on the website.

 Here’s A Walkthrough of Upwork